29jm/29jm.github.io/_posts/2019-10-6-switches-and-knobs.markdown

 ## Context switching

-In the last post, I discussed how I implemented preemptive execution in SnowflakeOS through the `iret` instruction.
+In the last post, I discussed how I implemented collaborative execution in SnowflakeOS through the `iret` instruction.
 Well, at that time the implementation wasn't finished, even though I thought it was: I wasn't restoring general purpose registers.
 This led to some pretty nice bugs, as illustrated by the picture above.
 I noticed that issue and at first decided to tackle it my own way, `mov`ing the contents of my `registers_t` structure to the corresponding registers, but it proved a bit difficult.
 It would have been doable with more thought, but instead I searched the internet for the "usual" way to restore context.

 It turns out there's a very elegant way to do it: instead of using `iret` everytime, simply switch stack and let the execution get back to the interrupt handler by just letting execution reach the end of the function.